Verified

 About EHN Bellwood Nova Scotia

-EHN Bellwood Nova Scotia offers 4 distinctive programs catering to addiction and mental health, a return to wellness, mood and anxiety, and family treatment support.
-Each patient has the opportunity to participate in their Virtual Intensive Treatment Program (VITP), an online rehab program available through their app.
-They also offer tailored treatment for members of the Canadian Armed Forces or Veterans Affairs Canada and first responders.
+EHN Bellwood Nova Scotia offers distinctive programs catering to addiction and mental health, and family treatment support.
+Each patient has the opportunity to participate in their Virtual Intensive Treatment Program (VITP), a flexible yet effective online program available through their app.

 Located in the beautiful area of Lawrencetown, Nova Scotia, Canada, they offer private and semi-private rooms, each with an en-suite bathroom.
-The property covers more than 110-acres of fields, woods, and “the Ledge on the hill” for which the property was named.
+The property covers more than 110-acres of fields and woods.
 Numerous paths and quiet areas are found around the property, with miles of beaches and beautiful shorelines close by.
 Clients can enjoy weekend recreational outings and healthy, nutritious meals prepared on-site.

 Read More